StevenBlack/vocab/README.md

 A baby turtle.

+### tutti frutti
+“all the fruits” in Italian.

 ### tyro
-Also spelled tiro (both are correct), it means abeginner or novice.
+Also spelled tiro, it means abeginner or novice.

 ### ubiety